- glyceryl trinitrate

 The absolute bioavailability after sublingual administration is approximately 39%.
 After sublingual administration the plasma levels have shown a wide range of intra and inter-individual variability.
 The compound is extensively metabolised by liver enzymes and has a plasma half-life of 1-3 minutes.
 The principle mechanism of metabolism involves denitration.

-Preclinical date reveal no special hazard for human based conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogenic potential, or toxicity to reproduction.
+Preclinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogenic potential, or toxicity to reproduction.

 Propellant HFC 134A (1,1,1.2 Tetrafluoroethane)